 This article attempts to explain what makes India behave the way it does in its approach to the Indo-Pacific, a behavior that one Indian analyst prefers to call “evasive balancing.”
 The answer to such a behavior, this article contends, is found in the balance of power or, more

 The time has now arrived to recalibrate India’s rise as a geopolitical and strategic power for the liberal international order.
 How can India’s policy choices fit in President Joe Biden’s “America Is Back” foreign policy?

-The views and opinions expressed or implied in JIPA are those of the authors and should not be construed as carrying the official sanction of the Department of Defense, Air Force, Air Education and Training Command, Air University, or other agencies or departments of the US government or their international equivalents.
+The views and opinions expressed or implied in JIPA are those of the authors and should not be construed as carrying the official sanction of the Department of Defense, Department of the Air Force, Air Education and Training Command, Air University, or other agencies or departments of the US government or their international equivalents.
 See our Publication Ethics Statement.